rarescosma/jdkxjfjdmxkxjjsnx/README.md

 > [!TIP]
 > Targets from the `helm charts` group support a `helm_op` argument.
 > This allows us to switch from `helm install` to `helm upgrade`, should
-> we decide to make any changes to the `values.yaml` config files and/or
+> we decide to make any changes to the `values.yaml` configuration files and/or
 > pass different variables to the helm command line:
 >
 > ```